Master of Arts in Rural Development and Governance

 The aim of this programme is to build capacities to strengthen development and rural development work through a strong cadre of young professionals who will have a comprehensive grip on theoretical understanding, along with analytical skills and experiential learning over the two years of the academic programme.

-In the post-1973 amendment scenario and the strengthening of Panchayat raj institutions there is a huge demand in the planning and implementation of rural development programmes.
+In pursuance of the 73rd Amendment and the strengthening of Panchayat raj institutions there is a huge demand in the planning and implementation of rural development programmes.
 These programmes include centrally sponsored schemes implemented by different departments.
-The opportunities with Government sector seem to be ample.
-Another area that can be tapped into is the banking sector (both public and private) which is hiring rural development officers for their agribusinesses, rural entrepreneurship, micro finance and rural infrastructure support programmes.
+The opportunities with the Government sector seem to be ample.
+Another area that can be tapped into is the banking sector (both public and private) which is hiring rural development officers for their agribusinesses, rural entrepreneurship, microfinance and rural infrastructure support programmes.

 Apart from employment in the Government and the NGO sector, several students would have high preparedness to appear for Union and State services examinations as well as to pursue MPhil and PhD.
 Whichever the path the students may choose to take, the course would have contributed to building critical perspectives in the minds of these students.

 All the students of the previous batches have all been placed during campus placement.

 The Rural Development and Governance programme will be covered over 4 semesters with 71 credits.
 The course work for the programme is governed with the following goals to impart: